“Training maketh the Practitioner”

 ‘It’s a privilege to be part of a Group where people’s life experiences inspire and support others in self-discovery’

-‘Courses like this should be accredited and properly funded because they offer a way of making a big difference to a person and family’s life’
+‘Courses like this should be properly funded because they offer a way of making a big difference to a person and family’s life’

 Our training focuses on the emotional as well as the practical, with a high level of attention to both.
 There is a lot of awareness-raising included and people learn from each other throughout.
 Some of the learning involves how best to work collaboratively with other agencies from which we have a lot to learn and to whom we can also impart knowledge that we have garnered over the years.
 We are hoping to undertake a fourth course from September 2021, end-of-Covid permitting, and, of course, should be succeed in getting sufficient funding………

 If you wish to know more please contact the Project at email@example.com